 - Property owners determine required work in consultation with qualified contractor and confirm eligible work

-- After receiving an initial approval, property owners hire a licensed plumber to conduct CCTV inspection of laterals and submit inspection record to the City for review
+- After receiving the initial approval from the City, property owners hire a licensed plumber to conduct CCTV inspection of laterals and submit inspection record to the City for review

 - City issue the Technical Review Approval form to property owners to proceed or change the work plan

-- Property owners submit building permit application along with the Technical Review Application and Approval Form
+- Property owners submit building permit application and upload the Technical Review Application Form and Technical Review Approval Form to the City's building permit online application portal at https://www.markham.ca/wps/portal/home/business/building-permits/building-permit

 - Building Department issues the permit